SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 There are two ways to initialize a repository, the first one is to clone an existing repository from a server (GitHub) to your local machine.

-The second is to create a new repository on your machine localy.
+The second is to create a new repository on your machine locally.

 ## Fundamentals of Git